Dodge County Court Records

 | E-filing fee (per case, per party) | $35.00 |

-Fees are established by Ch.
+Fees are set by Ch.
 814 of the Wisconsin Statutes and include base filing fees plus court support services and justice information surcharges.
 The complete fee schedule is published by the Wisconsin Court System.

 Foreclosure Mediation